neilcore/merra-accounting/README.md

 # MERRA accounting software
 > [!WARNING]
 > This software is unfinished.
 Keep your expectations low.

-The project aims to make a tool for creating simplified financial management tasks.
+The project aims to make a tool for creating simplified financial management tasks :green_book: